ChamathPeiris/Translater-Mobile-Application/README.md

 # Translater-Mobile-Application
-The application will help the user learn and practice different foreign languages.When the application starts, it presents the user with 5 buttons labelled as,
+The application will help the user to learn and practice different foreign languages.When the application starts, it presents the user with 5 buttons labelled as,

   - Add Phrases
   - Display Phrases